After Gaza Killings, World Reacts With Wave Of Condemnations, Calls For Restraint

 "Hamas is not a terrorist organization and Palestinians are not terrorists.
 It is a resistance movement that defends the Palestinian homeland against an occupying power," Erdogan tweeted.
 "The world stands in solidarity with the people of Palestine against their oppressors."

-Meanwhile, away from the high-level tit-for-tat, Turkish protesters gathered in Ankara and near the Israeli consulate in Istanbul, bearing signs and chanting pro-Palestinian slogans.
-And three of Turkey's major political parties, both governing and in the opposition, signed on to a joint statement condemning the "massacre" of Palestinians on Monday.
+Meanwhile, away from the high-level tit-for-tat, Turkish protesters gathered in Ankara and near the Israeli Consulate in Istanbul, bearing signs and chanting pro-Palestinian slogans.
+And three of Turkey's major political parties, both governing and in the opposition, signed a joint statement condemning the "massacre" of Palestinians on Monday.

 TBMM’de grubu bulunan AK PARTİ,CHP ve MHP, “İsrail’in Filistin Halkına Yönelik Katliama İlişkin Türkiye Büyük Millet Meclisi Bildirisi”yayınladı.işte ortak bildiri metni: pic.twitter.com/pxvawSd3tL— Bekir Bozdağ (@bybekirbozdag) May 15, 2018